 Cryptocurrencies have been a hot topic over the past few years, but the excitement seems to have exploded in 2021.
-Bitcoin, Ethereum & Dogecoin are just a few of the hottest names in this new and potentially revolutionary industry.
-Everyone these days seems to be either thrilled or at least curious about this new form of currency.
+Bitcoin, Ethereum & Dogecoin are just some of the hottest names in this new and potentially revolutionary industry.
+Everyone seems to be either thrilled or at least curious about this new form of currency.
 But what exactly is a cryptocurrency, and how does it works?

 What is Cryptocurrency?

 That doesn’t seem much different than paying in U.S. Dollars or Euros.
-However, the key difference here is cryptocurrencies are digital and do not have any physical form.
+However, the critical difference here is that cryptocurrencies are digital and have no physical form.
 Therefore, this virtual currency is more aligned with using a credit card than cash, but cryptocurrencies operate much deeper.

 How Does Cryptocurrency Work?

-The fact that the transactions are recorded and protected offers both security and reliability.
-It’s worth noting that these coins are not backed by any specific country’s currency, so the potential here is global.
+The fact that the transactions are recorded and protected offers security and reliability.
+It’s worth noting that any specific country’s currency does not back these coins, so the potential here is global.
 One of the most significant potentials for this industry is the possibility of adopting a single coin globally, creating a universal currency for international trade and commerce.

-How is Cryptocurrency Created?
+How is Cryptocurrency Made?

-The process used to create these coins is called mining, and this can be a rather complex topic.
+The process used to create these coins is called mining, which can be a somewhat complex topic.
 The electronic ledger mentioned above is often referred to as the Blockchain.
-Very in-depth and complex algorithms are required to be solved to create the next leg of the Blockchain.
+Very in-depth and complex algorithms must be solved to create the next leg of the Blockchain.

-There are plenty of risks to be aware of as it relates to this speculative industry.
+There are plenty of risks to be aware of concerning this speculative industry.
 First, no one knows which coin will become the most popular or how widely accepted this currency will be.
 Second, China has already placed restrictions on the use of cryptocurrency, and it is assumed that other countries will try to impose regulations.